rism-digital/rism.info/_posts/en/2024-07/2024-07-18-the-seven-last-words-of-christ-by-haydn-and-barbieri.md

 ---
 layout: post
-title: “‘The Seven Last Words of Christ’ by Haydn and Barbieri”
+title: ‘The Seven Last Words of Christ’ by Haydn and Barbieri
 date: 2024-07-18
 lang: en
 post: true